DevTrevi/DgcReader/RuleValidators/DgcReader.RuleValidators.Italy/README.md

 // Then you should pass it as a parameter to the DgcReaderService constructor: var dgcReader = DgcReaderService.Create(
-    trustListProvider,
+        trustListProviders: new ITrustListProvider[] { trustListProvider },
+        blackListProviders: new IBlacklistProvider[] { rulesValidator, drlBlacklistProvider },  // Note: both services must be registered as IBlacklistProvider!!
-    rulesValidator,     // <-- Note: the DgcItalianRulesValidator is both a Blacklist provider and a rules validator rulesValidator      // <-- The rules validator service );
+        rulesValidators: new IRulesValidator[] { rulesValidator }); // <-- The rules validator service
 ```